itzr/___technologies/api/gateway/kong/guides/README.md

 # The Basic Idea

+API Layer.

-Database abstraction with routing and plugin management
+Database abstraction with routing and plugin management.

+Provides a flexible abstraction layer that securely manages communication between clients and microservices via API.

 # Features